Hrishhii/KRONOS/README.md

 - Visualize relationships in real-time with an interactive dashboard
 - Generate predictive briefings with dependency tracking

-Key differentiator: **Zero-clutter ontology** — only connected nodes are persisted; orphaned entities are filtered out automatically.
+Key differentiator: **Zero-clutter ontology** - only connected nodes are persisted; orphaned entities are filtered out automatically.

 ---

-## 🛰️ Architecture
+## 🛰️Architecture

 ### System Pipeline